thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 ##### LXD & LXC

 **Linux Container (LXC)** are often considered as a lightweight virtualization technology that is something in the middle between a chroot and a completely developed virtual machine.
-It creates an environment as close as possible to a Linux installation but without the need for a separate kernel.
+It creates an environment as close as possible to a Linux installation but without the need for a separate kernel.<br>
 **Linux daemon (LXD)** is the lightervisor, or lightweight container hypervisor.
 LXD is building on top of a container technology called LXC which was used by Docker before.
 It uses the stable LXC API to do all the container management behind the scene, adding the REST API on top and providing a much simpler, more consistent user experience.

 When you are part of the LXD group, you can initialize the LXD process